 Bruges at Christmas is truly special and worthwhile visiting.
 My first European trip with my family took me there, and the experience left me in complete awe.
 Glancing back at the photos, I’m reminded of those unique experiences and treasured memories I’ll always hold close.

-If you have any questions or comments about visiting the Bruges Xmas market in 2023 or Bruges in winter more generally, please comment below.
+If you have any questions or comments about visiting the Xmas market or Bruges in winter more generally, please comment below.

 —